stef359/technical-assessment/frontend/README.md

 npm install
 ```

-This command will install all the Angular dependencies needed to run the frontend.
-To run the frontend and see your changes you make locally, run the following:
+This command will install all the Angular dependencies needed to run the frontend application.
+To start the application and see your changes you make locally, run the following:

 ```
 ng serve